viplix3/lidar-gound-plane-filtering/README.md

-# LiDAR Point-Cloud Ground Plane & Noise Filtering
+# LiDAR Ground Plane & Noise Filtering

 This project aims to remove ground plane and noise points from a LiDAR point cloud.
 The main objective is to implement a filtering algorithm using [Python](https://www.python.org/) that can be integrated into a [ROS](https://www.ros.org/) framework.